In this guide:

 Bleeding your radiators regularly and keeping on top of routine servicing of your boiler are also ways to make sure the system’s in the best possible shape.
 When the boiler comes to the end of its lifespan, it’s worth spending the money to replace it with a new, efficient model.

 Like your boiler, major household appliances are rated for efficiency.
-Appliances like dishwashers, washing machines and refrigerators use a high percentage of the household’s overall energy.
+Appliances like dishwashers, washing machines and refrigerators are responsible for a high proportion of your household’s overall energy consumption.

-While upgrading these types of appliances can be a big investment, it will cut your household energy use as a result.
+While upgrading these types of appliances can be a big investment, you’ll cut household energy use as a result.
 Look for models with an Energy Rating of A+++ for peak efficiency.
 Eco-friendly appliances not only use less electricity to run, but they are also designed to use less water.

 Modern low-flow shower heads are designed to feel as powerful as a regular shower, and some even filter or purify your water supply.